Here is a brief summary of the solution.

 - `Q_e`= 593 billion, a drop of 1.2%. `Q_o` = 11,259 billion, a drop of 1.2%.
 The percentage drops are equal as a consequence of the perfect complements preferences.
 Revenue is 0.25*593 billion = $148 billion.
 To get the original utility, consumers need to be able to purchase the original consumption bundle -- that's the point at the corner of their indifference curve.
 The cost of that bundle is $1.25*600 billion + $1*11,400 billion = $12,150 billion; the CV is thus $150 billion; and the net cost of the policy is $2 billion.

 - The table below summarizes the key results from the two cases.
-In a nutshell, if preferences are close to Cobb-Douglas, the policy would be effective at reducing energy use, would raise a fair amount of revenue, and would have a modest net cost before accounting for climate benefits.
-If preferences are closer to perfect complements, the policy will have a much smaller impact on energy consumption but it will raise more revenue and the overall cost will be smaller than under Cobb-Douglas.
+In a nutshell, if preferences are close to Cobb-Douglas, the policy would: (1) be pretty effective at reducing energy use, (2) raise considerable revenue, and (3) have a modest net cost before accounting for climate benefits.
+If preferences are closer to perfect complements, the policy will be: (1) largely ineffective at reducing energy consumption, but (2) will raise more revenue, and (3) will have a smaller overall cost than under Cobb-Douglas.

 Different views on preferences are thus an important part of the debate over climate policy.
-People in the public who instinctively believe things are closer to Cobb-Douglas (although they may not know the technical term) argue that an energy tax would work in the sense that it would reduce consumption significantly and would not be too costly in terms of CS.
-Put in quantitative terms, a $135 billion CS cost for a 20% reduction is a $6.75 billion per 1% reduction.
-People who instinctively believe things are closer to perfect complements argue that the tax would ineffective and costly in terms of CS: in this case $150 billion for a 1.2% is $125 billion per 1% reduction, or almost 20 times as costly).
+People in the public who instinctively believe things are closer to Cobb-Douglas (although they may not know the technical term) argue that an energy tax would work in the sense that it would reduce consumption significantly and would not be too costly in terms of CV.
+Put in quantitative terms, a $135 billion CV cost for a 20% reduction is a $6.75 billion per 1% reduction.
+People who instinctively believe things are closer to perfect complements argue that the tax would ineffective and costly in terms of CV: in this case $150 billion for a 1.2% is $125 billion per 1% reduction, or almost 20 times as costly.

 |Impact on energy use, %